DaGeRe/nodeDiffGenerator/README.md

 nodeDiffDetector
 ===================

-This project detects differences between two commits of a project in order to spot where potential performance changes might arise and be rooted.
+This project detects differences between two commits of a project at call tree node (=method) level.
+This is done in order to spot where potential performance changes might arise and be rooted.
 The main use case if the performance analysis using Peass (https://github.com/DaGeRe/peass).

 The main methods provided to other projects are:
 - ChangeDetector.compareClazz